CaitlinMarshall/dependency-checker/README.md

 The component displays all the existing managed package namespaces in the org and allows the user to select which to check for dependencies.
 It will then display a table of all the unmanaged items that depend on items in the selected namespace.

-Note that this is just a PoC and several updates are needed for usability in a production context, i.e., pagination, table sort, etc.
+Note that this is just a PoC and several updates are needed for usability in a production context, i.e., test code, pagination, table sort, etc.
 Note that a max of 2,000 results can be returned.

 # Metadata Dependency API Information: